 Biohazardous/Medical and Microbiological Waste

-Microbiological waste, such as cultures, media, plates, disposable contaminated devices, etc. from research labs, should properly treated prior to disposal, or should be disposed of as biohazardous waste, as described above.
+Microbiological waste, such as cultures, media, plates, disposable contaminated devices, etc. from research labs, should be properly treated prior to disposal or should be disposed of as biohazardous waste, as described above.
 Approved treatment methods include chemical disinfection through the use of a freshly prepared 10% bleach solution, or steam disinfection through the use of an autoclave at a minimum of 121 degrees celsius, 15 psi, and at least 30 minutes.
 All autoclave usage for waste treatment must be recorded on a log that includes the weight of the load, and a label indicating treatment placed on the waste before disposal with normal waste.
-For further information see the Autoclave procedure.
+For further information see the Autoclave Use Procedure.